george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 Detailed guide on JavaScript Arrays, covering array manipulation methods, iteration, and array-specific operations.

 ### Properties
-- `Array.length` Reflects the number of elements in an array.
+- `array.length` Reflects the number of elements in an array.
-- `Array.prototype` Represents the prototype for the Array constructor and allows to add new properties and methods to all Array objects.
+- `array.prototype` Represents the prototype for the Array constructor and allows to add new properties and methods to all Array objects.

 ### Methods
-- `Array.from(arrayLike[, mapFn[, thisArg]])` Creates a new Array instance from an array-like or iterable object.
+- `array.from(arrayLike[, mapFn[, thisArg]])` Creates a new Array instance from an array-like or iterable object.
-- `Array.isArray(obj)` Returns true if a variable is an array, if not false.
+- `array.isArray(object)` Returns true if a variable is an array, if not false.
-- `Array.of("element1", "element2");` Creates a new Array instance with a variable number of arguments, regardless of number or type of the arguments.
+- `array.of("element1", "element2");` Creates a new Array instance with a variable number of arguments, regardless of number or type of the arguments.

 ### Mutator Methods
 - `arr.copyWithin(target, start, end)` Copies a sequence of array elements within the array.